c4pub/mlpup/README.md

 ## Features
 * One-file, self-contained implementation
+* Contains a theoretical derivation of the backpropagation algorithm using calculus
 * No external libraries are used for core functionality (NumPy and others are used for input/output processing)
 * Compatible with classifier usage as in scikit-learn
 * Accepts a mix of continuous and categorical data